 Students registering during the early registration period will receive an e-bill at least 15 days prior to the payment due date.
 The e-bill reflects activity up to the date the e-bill was generated.
 Any activity transpiring after the e-bill generation date can be viewed on the Current Activity section of the online e-bill system.
 The Current Activity page provides the current account balance that is due including any unbilled charges and payments.
 To review the detail by term, select the appropriate term from the drop down box.
 Payment for a term e-bill will be due in accordance with the schedule included within this policy.
 Students who register/make schedule changes/add room and board, etc., after the e-bill generation date must consult the online system to view their account summary and make payment arrangements for all charges by the due date for the term regardless of whether or not the charge(s) have been billed.

-Students not paying their bill by the due date are subject to having their registration cancelled until payment is received.
-A student may be reinstated by paying their balance in full.
-Following this payment, students will receive a clearance slip from the bursar’s office for them to present to student records to re-establish their class schedule.
+Students not paying their bill by the due date are subject to having their registration cancelled until payment in full is received.
+Student financial services will forward a clearance slip to the registrar's office to re-establish the student's class schedule.

 Students making changes to their schedule (usually at the beginning of a term or during drop/add) after the e-bill has been sent are required to immediately make payment in full.
 E-bills are generated monthly.
 Therefore, additional charges resulting from any of the changes mentioned above should be paid prior to receipt of the next e-bill notification in order to avoid registration cancellation.
 Failure to make full payment on or before the next business day after the end of the drop/add period as noted in the academic calendar for your classification, may result in registration cancellation.